 On the second day of Spring, we braced for another round of blinding snow and high winds.
 Instead, a peaceful eight inches of fluff fell.
 Good thing as we were all weary.
-The snow melted quickly as temperatures warmed.
+The snow quickly melted as temperatures warmed.
 Spring is here at last!
 But the cleanup of fallen trees from our two nor’ easters seems overwhelming.
-I came across an article in AMC Outdoors (Sept/Oct 2017 issue) with comforting wisdom worthy to share.
+I came across an article in AMC Outdoors (Sept/Oct 2017 issue) with comforting wisdom worthy of sharing.

 In the article, Bringing New Life to Old Growth, Lindsay Konkel talks about a 65-acre ancient forest in Somerset NJ called Mettler’s Woods with old hardwood trees that “predate the Revolutionary war.”
-Old growth forests are rare in the Northeast due to logging and farming by our early settlers.
+Old-growth woods are rare in the Northeast due to logging and farming by our early settlers.

 Mettler’s Woods has a vast history.
 Growth rings on ancient fallen trees show cycles of fire every decade.
-Presumably, the Lenni-Lenape, who occupied the region until the 1700’s, created the burns to open up sightlines for hunting and to promote understory growth.
-After that, Dutch settlers inhabited the land which was passed down generations to the Mettler family.
-In the 1950’s core samples of oaks and beech that toppled in a hurricane showed some over 350 years old, which spiked the interest of a logging company to purchase the land.
+Presumably, the Lenni-Lenape, who occupied the region until the 1700s, created the burns to open up sightlines for hunting and to promote understory growth.
+After that, Dutch settlers inhabited the land that passed down for generations in the Mettler family.
+In the 1950s, core samples of oaks and beech that toppled in a hurricane showed some over 350 years old, which spiked the interest of a logging company to purchase the land.
 Instead, a committee of citizens and the United Brotherhood of Carpenters and Joiners bought the property and donated it to Rutgers University in 1955.
 It became officially named Hutcheson Memorial Forest.

 One of the stipulations of the donation to Rutgers was the forest was to remain unmanaged.
 Let nature run its course.
 Let trees lay where they fall.
-The article mentions fallen trees leave gaps in the earth that serve as vernal pools providing a critical habitat for amphibians.
-Which makes me less sad over the dozen trees that tumbled in our woods leaving massive roots thrice my height.
+The article mentions fallen trees leave gaps in the earth that serve as vernal pools providing critical habitat for amphibians – makes me less sad over the dozen trees that tumbled in our woods, leaving massive roots thrice my height.
 It’s a natural process for trees to fall and decay.
 They fertilize and prepare the soil for more trees to sprout in the newfound opening of light.
 Nature has a cycle, just as we do, just as the seasons of time.
-With endings, come new beginnings and the hope for new life.
+With endings come new beginnings and the hope for new life.
 So long nor’ easters.
 Happy Easter to all!

 Garden Dilemmas?
 Askmarystone@gmail.com